svivian/sv-filtable-js/README.md

 ```

-## Programmatic filtering mode
+## Methods

+The Filtable object contains some public methods, which can be used to manually apply filtering.

+### `.applyFilters(filters)`

-The Filtable object contains one public method, `applyFilters`, which allows you to explicitly filter a table whenever you like.
+The `applyFilters` method allows you to explicitly filter a table whenever you like.
 The automatic filtering should be fine in most cases (and it's easier), but this mode allows more control where necessary.
 An array of filters must be passed into the function - a filter is an object containing `columns` and `value` properties.
 The `columns` property must be an array, with the column numbers being zero-indexed.
 For example, this represents a search of the first column for the string "test":

 ```js
 [{ columns: [0], value: 'test' }]